espocrm/documentation/docs/administration/workflows.md

 !!! note

     It's not recommended to rely on an *Update Target Record* action triggering another after-update workflow.
 In some cases it won't work.
-It's better to define additional actions in the same workflow or trigger a sequential worklow.
+It's better to define additional actions in the same workflow or trigger a sequential workflow.

 !!! warning "Important"